yicheny001/cvrator/README.md

-for indie movie lovers to easily check showing times
+for indie movie lovers to easily check showtimes